 The meditation pod I sat in was purple, which is the colour associated with spirituality.
 But other pods are aqua blue or a warming orange.
 And each colour produces different moods.

 Those moods are enhanced when the music starts playing.
 We’re not talking One Direction.
 Meditation pods use binaural beats.
 Essentially, that means they play different frequency sounds in each ear.
 Your brain then balances those frequencies out.
+(Personally I’d prefer it if they has acoustic sounds such as a Tibetan Singing Bowl).

 “When signals of two different frequencies (sounds) are presented, one to each ear, the brain detects phase differences between these signals,” says MindFit Hypnosis.
 “The brain processes this anomalous information differently when these phase differences are heard with stereo headphones or speakers.
 A perceptual integration of the two signals is perceived in the brain, producing the sensation of a third “beat”.
 The difference between the signals waxes and wanes the two stereo sounds mesh in and out of phase.
 The binaural beat is perceived as a fluctuating rhythm at the frequency of the difference between the two auditory inputs.”

-Meditatio Pods that use floatation then fill with water that matches the temperature of your own body.
+Meditation Pods that use floatation then fill with water that matches the temperature of your own body.

 A hefty dollop of Epsom salt then increases the density of that water, making your body float.